-Statistics on the fire service website show that every year the fire and rescue service is called to over 600,000 fires, which result in over 800 deaths and over 17,000 injuries.
+Statistics on the fire service website show that every year the fire and rescue service attends over 600,000 fires.
+The fires result in over 800 deaths and over 17,000 injuries.
 50,000 of these fires are in the home and kill nearly 500 people.

-These are frightening statistics, but there are plenty of things you can do to stay safe at home and improve your fire safety.
+These are frightening statistics, but there are plenty of things you can do to stay safe at home.
 Here are 5 ways in-which you can improve fire safety at your home.

 Install a Smoke Detector